- Westonka Public Schools

 Later start times coming this fall

-In an effort to improve our students' mental health and wellbeing, all Westonka Schools will have later start times starting in 2019-2020 (see left column for details).
+In an effort to improve our students' mental health and wellbeing, all Westonka Schools will have later start times starting in 2019-2020.
 These changes were carefully designed to offer secondary students a later start, and specifically to provide them with added sleep that research has shown to be critical to development and learning.
 We believe that student mental health and wellbeing are crucial aspects of school safety, and I am proud that our staff has taken steps to improve our students’ mental health at all levels.

 Welcoming our earliest learners to campus